BU-NU-CLOUD-SP16/Building-a-Network-Marketplace-with-XIA/README.md

 By the end of this project, participants will have gained significant experience in computer networking, cloud computing, Linux kernel programming, Linux and virtual machine configuration, etc.

+## Where Are Projects Maintained
+### XIA
+The eXpressive Internet Architecture (XIA) is an experimental network architecture aimed at allowing applications and users to more accurately express their intent.
+Linux XIA is a native implementation of XIA in the Linux kernel.
+The project website is here: https://github.com/AltraMayor/XIA-for-Linux

+### Open vSwitch
+Open vSwitch is a virtual multilayer network switch, it has two important components: (1) ovs-vswitchd, a userspace daemon that is essentially the same from one operating system and operating environment to another.
+(2) datapath kernel module, is usually written specially for the host operating system for performance.

+As we extensively modified the OVS project in both user-space and kernel datapath, the OVS user-space project is maintained here: https://github.com/cjdoucette/ovs, the OVS kernel datapath is maintained here: https://github.com/BU-NU-CLOUD-SP16/Building-a-Network-Marketplace-with-XIA/tree/master/openvswitch

+### Extended net-echo Application
+net-echo application implements a simple server (eserv) and client (ecli), where the client sends a message and the server simply echoes it back to the client.

+In the extended version, we adapt net-echo to enforce some price constraint within some time bound, i.e., only allow 5 echo messages to use the more expensive link within a minute.
+Any echo messages beyond those 5 would have to use the cheaper link until some time expires.
+The extended net-echo application is maintained here: https://github.com/mengxiang0811/net-echo

 ## Installation and Deployment

 ### XIA Install